pankajkarman/extpar/doc/README.compile_run.md

 #### On the CSCS machines

 All the required libraries are already installed on the CSCS machines.
+Ready-to-use Python environments for Tsa and Daint can be found at */project/g110/extpar_envs/venv_jenkins_your_machine*.
+Just *source /project/g110/extpar_envs/venv_jenkins_your_machine/bin/activate* in your Extpar runscript to activate these Python environments.

 #### On the DKRZ machine mistral